 - Religious affiliation: Many private schools have a religious affiliation, but that does not mean you have to identify with the religion to apply.
 Some schools see their affiliation as a nod to their founders and history but nothing more.
 Other colleges may ask students to take a religious studies course, partake in open worship services, or complete service hours each semester.
 These requirements generally draw more religious students to campus.
 If you are curious about a school’s policies or the religious affiliation of the student body, reach out to an admissions counselor or ask your campus tour guide.

 - Male to female ratio: If you are looking for a balanced environment, search for schools with as close to a 50:50 ratio as possible.
 According to an article published by Time, tipping the scales significantly in either direction can lead to a skewed heterosexual dating culture on campus.
 When women outnumber men significantly, it may be difficult for them to find a monogamous male partner.
 If you’re more interested in academia than your potential dating pool, you could consider schools with a skewed ratio, or even single-sex institutions.

 - LGBT+ friendliness: Some campuses are more accepting of LGBT+ students than others.
-If you are looking for tolerance and support, consider the Princeton Review’s 2016 list of the most and least LGBT+-friendly schools, published by the International Business Times.
+If you are looking for tolerance and support, consider the Princeton Review’s 2017 list of the most LGBT+-friendly schools, published by the The Advocate.
 Also, use the Campus Pride Index’s college search to find LGBT+-friendly campuses by state and region.

 Do you have any preferred extracurricular activities?